MuhammedERHAN/CodeAlpha-Task1_Image-Gallery/README.md

 https://github.com/MuhammedERHAN/CodeAlpha-Task1_Image-Gallery

 **✨ ABOUT THE PROJECT** :-

 Wander is a digital visual journal featuring curated imagery across **Nature, City, Portrait, and Animals** categories.

-Instead of building a basic static image grid, the project focuses on creating a complete image-browsing experience with smooth interactions, responsive behavior, accessible controls, and optimized image handling
+Instead of building a basic static image grid, the project focuses on creating a complete image-browsing experience with smooth interactions, responsive behavior, accessible controls, and optimized image handling.

 This project was developed as **Task 1 of the CodeAlpha Frontend Development Internship**, with a focus on applying practical frontend development principles to a polished, interactive interface.

 **🚀 KEY FEATURES** :-

 - 🖼️ **Responsive Masonry Gallery** — Adaptive multi-column layout for mobile, tablet, and desktop
 - 🎯 **Category Filtering** — Filter images by Nature, City, Portrait, and Animals
 - 🔢 **Dynamic Image Counter** — Updates according to the active category